 What is being sold as an attempt to reduce bureaucracy and increase efficiency in the management of public assets, in practice hides the possibility of transferring these assets and natural resources to private interests without any social or collective interest criteria.

-At the end of last year, the [federal] government issued Interim Measure 759/16 (PM 759/16), supposedly aimed at facilitating regularization of urban and rural lands.
-Analyses of the PM’s urban and rural aspects, however, show that behind this proposal there is an attempt to commercialize the land occupied by agrarian reform settlements and informal urban settlements, amnesty given to irregular high-level occupations, in addition to the sale of the government’s real estate assets, without any social or collective interest criteria.
+At the end of last year, the [federal] government issued Provisional Measure 759/16 (MP 759/16), supposedly aimed at facilitating regularization of urban and rural lands.
+Analyses of the Measure’s urban and rural aspects, however, show that behind this proposal there is an attempt to commercialize the land occupied by agrarian reform settlements and informal urban settlements, amnesty given to irregular high-level occupations, in addition to the sale of the government’s real estate assets, without any social or collective interest criteria.

-On February 1, the debate “Land regularization in Brazil: what’s at stake?” took place, hosted by the IAB (Brazilian Institute of Architects) and IBDU (Brazilian Institute of Urban Law) with support from the Pólis Institute, in which it was evidenced that the PM intends to attack the land issue in Brazil on several fronts.
+On February 1, the debate “Land regularization in Brazil: what’s at stake?” took place, hosted by the IAB (Brazilian Institute of Architects) and IBDU (Brazilian Institute on Urban Law) with support from the Pólis Institute, in which it was evidenced that the Measure intends to attack the land issue in Brazil on several fronts.